 "There are just a lot more variables in the wireless world," Emmons explains.
 "It requires special care and feeding."

 Wireless bolsters infection control

-For Tim Armstrong, CIO at the Brant Community Healthcare System (BCHS) in Brantford, Ontario, going wireless first was fueled by a network upgrade that encompassed new servers, new storage and a beefed-up 802.11ac wireless network from Aruba Networks.
+For Tim Armstrong, CIO at the Brant Community Healthcare System (BCHS) in Brantford, Ontario, going wireless was fueled by a network upgrade that encompassed servers, storage and a beefed-up 802.11ac wireless network from Aruba Networks.

 "The minute I open up a ceiling panel [to run a wire], I have to contain the air that's coming out of that panel and do it in a way that's safe for the patients," he adds.
 "So we started deploying wireless to mitigate all of the complexities associated with running wires."